Quantum-Code-Developers/e-commerce-platform/README.md

 - **Developer 8**: Payment Processing
 - **Database Team**: Database Design and Management

----

-## How to Run the Project
-1. Clone the repository.
-2. Install dependencies: `composer install`.
-3. Set up `.env` file with database and payment gateway configurations.
-4. Run migrations: `php artisan migrate`.
-5. Serve the project: `php artisan serve`.

----

 ## Contributing
 For contributing guidelines, please check the `CONTRIBUTING.md` file.

 ---

-## License
-This project is licensed under the MIT License.